Posted on Friday 07 September 2018

 First, if something online sounds too good to be true, then it probably is.
-For instance, you may be browsing and a notification randomly pops up telling you you have won the latest iPhone.
+For instance, you may be browsing, and a notification randomly pops up telling you you have won the latest iPhone.
+Or a notification may pop up, asking you to click a link to get an exclusive no-interest student loan.
 Sure, this sounds like a stroke of good luck, but you need to look away.
 It's a sure sign of a lurking scammer.
-You also need to be really cautious about what you choose to click on as you use the internet.
+You also need to be cautious about what you choose to click on as you use the internet.

 Many scammers and hackers employ ransomware as a means of gaining access to your critical files.
 These people usually then demand to be paid a fee in exchange for returning the information on these files.

-This is why researching agencies, being wary of sharing personal information, and thinking twice before downloading certain attachments can amount to a world of difference.
+This is why researching agencies, being wary of sharing personal information, and thinking twice before downloading certain attachments are important.

 Financial scams are all around us.
-Countless people have fallen victim to them and many others will continue to.
+Unfortunately, countless people have fallen victim to them, and many others will continue to.
 However, by knowing some of the most basic strategies of fraudsters, you can take the appropriate precautions.
-This can help you protect the money you have worked hard for.
-If you are desperately in need of money, rather than falling for such scams, it’s best to apply for rapid cash payday loans instead.
+This can help you protect the money you have worked hard to earn.
+If you desperately need money, rather than falling for such scams, it’s best to apply for rapid cash payday loans instead.